hakiKhuva/pumpduler/README.md

-# Pumpduler: receive messages on a specific time over sockets
+# Pumpduler: receive messages at a specific time over sockets

 Pumpduler provides functionality to set a message to be sent on specific time.